jon-jacky/Piety/samples/ed.md

 printing the current line after any command).

 **ed** does not support the classic *ed* iteration commands *g G v V*.
-We do not plan to support these in the future.

 In the *s* (substitute) command and in the */text/* and *?text?* address forms, the text pattern is ordinary text, not a regular